 If you ever go to Target or watch the occasional informercial, surely you’ve seen Bunch O Balloons.
 Each bunch contains 30 or so balloons that you attach to a water spigot.
 After they’re filled, the balloons self-tie and drop into a bucket all at once, like heavy grapes.

-I was totally surprised to learn that this infomercial staple is actually a set of eco-friendly water balloons that are biodegradable.
-Plus, the plastic straws used to fill the balloons are made from recycled plastic (and they’re also recyclable).
+I was totally surprised to learn that this infomercial staple is actually a set of eco-friendly water balloons.
+(Edited to add: They formerly promoted themselves as biodegradable and they are not, but they are recyclable.)
+The plastic straws used to fill the balloons are made from recycled plastic, and the stems and stems and caps recyclable — provided you send them in free via Terracycle, or see if your community can accept for curbside pickup.

 3 The water balloon alternative